top of page

 • Flexible seating or movement options

-• Hands-on, practical learning rather than worksheets
+• Hands-on, practical learning rather than written work

 • Clear, calm, step-by-step instructions